acg-team/tral/docs/index.rst

 How to cite us
 ===============

+E Schaper, A Korsunsky, J Pecerska, A Messina, R Murri, H Stockinger, S Zoller, I Xenarios, and M Anisimova (2015). `TRAL: Tandem Repeat Annotation Library <http://bioinformatics.oxfordjournals.org/content/early/2015/05/17/bioinformatics.btv306.abstract>`_. *Bioinformatics*.
+DOI:  10.1093/bioinformatics/btv306

-*TRAL - Tandem Repeat Annotation Library (2015, unsubmitted).* - you can have a look at all :ref:`contributors and the background <contributors>` of this project.
+More on :ref:`contributors and the background <contributors>` of this project.

 How to contribute